chiukenny/qp4-kenny-chiu/document/report/README.md

-report goes here.

-compile main.tex to generate the report
+This directory contains the report and its source files.